marsbroshok/mlops-labs/README.md

 - **Lab-01-KFP_AutoML**.
 This lab demonstrates how to use Kubeflow Pipelines to orchestrate an ML workflow that utilizes BigQuery for feature engineering and AutoML Tables for model training and deployment.

+- **Lab-12-TFX-KFP**.
+This lab walks you through the development and and deployment of a TFX pipeline that uses Dataflow and Cloud AI Platform as processing runtimes and Kubeflow Pipelines for workflow orchestration.